Frequently asked questions

 Application submission

-At least 1 quantity surveyor estimate prepared by a licensed quantity surveyor and 2 builders quotes prepared by a licensed building practitioner are required.
+At least one quantity surveyor estimate prepared by a licensed quantity surveyor and 2 builders quotes prepared by a licensed building practitioner are required.
 Quotes must be obtained in the 4 months prior to submitting the application and they must reflect the final design of the capital works project.

 Applicants should contact the department if they are unable to obtain the required quotes.